2018 Winchester City Council election

-Result Summary
+Results summary

 An election was not held this year in St Luke as it is a two-member ward, with both seats previously having been up for election with the 2016 Election, and one of the seats next up for the election in 2019.
 Colden Common and Twyford is similarly a two-member ward, but did hold an election this time.